 - TokenInfo.version: This field contains the number of the particular version of this specification the application is based upon.
-For this version of this document, the value of version shall be 0 (v1). - TokenInfo.serialNumber: This field shall contain the token's unique serial number, for IC card issued in accordance with ISO/IEC 7812-1 ([11]) and coded in accordance with ISO/IEC 8583 ([17]). - TokenInfo.manufacturerID: This optional field shall, when present, contain identifying information about the token manufacturer (e.g. the card manufacturer), UTF8encoded. - TokenInfo.label: This optional field shall, when present, contain identifying information about the application.

-- TokenInfo.tokenflags: This field contains information about the token per se.
+For this version of this document, the value of version shall be 0 (v1). - TokenInfo.serialNumber: This field shall contain the token's unique serial number, for IC card issued in accordance with ISO/IEC 7812-1 ([12]) and coded in accordance with ISO/IEC 8583 ([18]). - TokenInfo.manufacturerID: This optional field shall, when present, contain identifying information about the token manufacturer (e.g. the card manufacturer), UTF8encoded. - TokenInfo.label: This optional field shall, when present, contain identifying information about the application. - TokenInfo.tokenflags: This field contains information about the token per se.
 Flags include: If the token is read-only, if login (i.e. authentication) is required before accessing any data, if the token supports pseudo-random number generation and whether it conforms to the electronic identification profile of this specification, specified in Annex C. - TokenInfo.seInfo: This optional field is intended to convey information about pre-set security environments on the token, and the owner of these environments.
-The definition of these environments is currently out of scope for this document, see further [15]. - TokenInfo.recordInfo: This optional field has two purposes: - to indicate whether the elementary files ODF, PrKDF, PuKDF, SKDF, CDF, DODF and AODF are linear record files or transparent files (if the field is present, they shall be linear record files, otherwise they shall be transparent files); and - if they are linear record files, whether they are of fixed-length or not (if they are of fixed length, corresponding values in RecordInfo are present and not equal to zero and indicates the record length.
-If some files are linear record files but not of fixed length, then corresponding values in RecordInfo can either be absent or set to zero. - TokenInfo.supportedAlgorithms: The intent of this optional field is to indicate cryptographic algorithms, associated parameters, operations and algorithm input formats (e.g. PKCS #1 for digital signature input) supported by the card.
+The definition of these environments is currently out of scope for this document, see further [16]. - TokenInfo.recordInfo: This optional field has two purposes: - to indicate whether the elementary files ODF, PrKDF, PuKDF, SKDF, CDF, DODF and AODF are linear record files or transparent files (if the field is present, they shall be linear record files, otherwise they shall be transparent files); and - if they are linear record files, whether they are of fixed-length or not (if they are of fixed length, corresponding values in Recordinfo are present and not equal to zero and indicates the record length.
+If some files are linear record files but not of fixed length, then corresponding values in Recording can either be absent or set to zero. - TokenInfo.supportedAlgorithms: The intent of this optional field is to indicate cryptographic algorithms, associated parameters, operations and algorithm input formats (e.g. PKCS #1 for digital signature input) supported by the card.
 The reference field of AlgorithmInfo is a unique reference that is used for cross-reference purposes from PrKDFs and PuKDFs.
-Values of the supportedOperations field (compute-checksum, compute-signature, verify-checksum, verify-signature, encipher, decipher, hash and derive-key) identifies operations the card can perform with a particular algorithm.
+Values of the supportedOperations field (computechecksum, compute-signature, verify-checksum, verify-signature, encipher, decipher, hash and derive-key) identifies operations the card can perform with a particular algorithm.
 The algld field indicates the object identifier for the algorithm in question.
-The algRef field indicates the identifier used by the card for denoting this algorithm (and. which occurs at the token interface as a parameter of, e.g., an EXTERNAL AUTHENTICATE command). - TokenInfo.issuerId: This optional field shall, when present, contain identifying information about the token issuer (e.g. the card issuer). - TokenInfo.holderId: This optional field shall, when present, contain identifying information about the token holder (e.g. the cardholder). - TokenInfo.lastUpdate: This optional field shall, when present, contain the date of the last update of files in the PKCS #15 application.
-The presence of this field, together with the TokenInfo.serialNumber field, will enable host-side applications to quickly find out whether they have to read EF(ODF), EF(CDF), etc., or if they can used cached copies (if available). - TokenInfo.preferredLanguage: The preferred language of the token holder, encoded in accordance with [1].
+The algRef field indicates the identifier used by the card for denoting this algorithm (and. which occurs at the token interface as a parameter of, e.g., an EXTERNAL AUTHENTICATE command).

+- TokenInfo.issuerId: This optional field shall, when present, contain identifying information about the token issuer (e.g. the card issuer). - TokenInfo.holderId: This optional field shall, when present, contain identifying information about the token holder (e.g. the cardholder). - TokenInfo.lastUpdate: This optional field shall, when present, contain (or refer to) the date of the last update of files in the PKCS #15 application.
+The presence of this field, together with the TokenInfo.serialNumber field, will enable host-side applications to quickly find out whether they have to read EF(ODF), EF(CDF), etc., or if they can used cached copies (if available).
+The referencedTime alternative of the LastUpdate type is intended for those cases when EF(TokenInfo) needs to be write-protected. - TokenInfo.preferredLanguage: The preferred language of the token holder, encoded in accordance with [1].